-This is an era with emphasis on liberalization and a rapid move towards market economy reforms that aimed at facilitating the country to reap maximum benefits of globalization.
+This is an era with an emphasis on liberalization and a rapid move towards market economy reforms that are aimed at facilitating the country to reap the maximum benefits of globalization.
 The first elections under the new Constitution of the Republic of Sri Lanka that was introduced in 1972 were held in 1977, and the United National Party came into power with a five-sixths majority in Parliament.
 Hon.
 J. R. Jayewardene became the Prime Minister, pledging to establish a market economy.

 The amendment to the 1972 Constitution was passed on 4th October 1977 to introduce the Executive Presidency.
 Accordingly, Hon.
 J. R. Jayewardene was sworn in as the first Executive President of Sri Lanka on 4th February 1978 and Hon.
 R. Premadasa was sworn in as the Prime Minister.
-A new Constitution, providing for a unicameral parliament and an Executive President was passed on 31st August 1978, replacing the previous Westminster styled parliamentary system.
-The new Constitution came into operation on 7th September 1978 renaming the country as the Democratic Socialist Republic of Sri Lanka.
+A new Constitution, providing for a unicameral parliament and an Executive President was passed on 31st August 1978, replacing the previous Westminster-styled parliamentary system.
+The new Constitution came into operation on 7th September 1978 renaming the country the Democratic Socialist Republic of Sri Lanka.